 Liz currently resides in Manassas with her husband, Joe and dog, Benny.

-Michelle has extensive experience working with both adults and teens struggling with depression, anxiety, substance abuse/addiction, stress management, anger management, and exploring life choices.
+Renata has experience working with both adults and teens struggling with a variety of mental health disorders including depression, anxiety, substance abuse, stress management, personal trauma, and identity issues.